The Toronto Inner Harbour Floatables Strategy

 Toronto Harbour Trash Trapping Program Results are in!

 The results from the collaborative 2022 Trash Trapping Program with the Toronto Inner Harbour Floatables Strategy have been released.
 Over 100 kg (including nearly 100,000 small plastic pieces) of anthropogenic litter using Seabins, LittaTraps & skimming by hand.

 Ten LittaTraps were located in storm drains throughout the Queens Quay area.
 Within five months over 6,000 pieces of litter were diverted from stormwater runoff before it entered Lake Ontario.
 More than 1,500 cigarette butts were collected, the most common large debris.
 Learn more about the results of the Trash Trapping Program.

 What is the Floatables Strategy?

-The Toronto Inner Harbour Floatables Strategy (the Floatables Strategy) is a partnership between the Toronto Region Conservation Authority the Toronto Remedial Action Plan, the University of Toronto Trash Team, PortsToronto, and several City of Toronto divisions, with support from Swim Drink Fish, the Harbourfront Centre and the Waterfront Business Improvement Area.
+The Toronto Inner Harbour Floatables Strategy (Floatables Strategy) is a collaborative strategy with a mission to reduce plastic pollution and other floating litter in the harbour.
+It is a partnership between the Toronto and Region Conservation Authority the Toronto Remedial Action Plan, University of Toronto Trash Team, PortsToronto, City of Toronto, Swim Drink Fish, Waterfront Business Improvement Area, and Harbourfront Centre.

-Partners in Project Green oversees the Floatables Strategy on behalf of the Toronto Region Conservation Authority.
+Partners in Project Green oversees the Floatables Strategy on behalf of the Toronto and Region Conservation Authority.

 Conversations between the U of T Trash Team and PortsToronto began in 2017 with the goal of bringing trash capture devices to the City of Toronto’s waterfront.
 Together, they developed standardized protocols to quantify and characterize litter in devices, and have been using these protocols to quantify impact, characterize sources and inform local policies.